Inside the workplace, you’re quite often in your own little world.

 Well, I’d wager that’s down to the person in question.

 I sent 38 work-related emails on Tuesday 26 May.
 Were all of them strictly necessary?
-No. But then, I do believe that acknowledgement has value.
+No. But I do believe that acknowledgement has value.
 If someone calls you up or speaks to you in person, you don’t just sit dumb.
 You have a conversation.

-We can choose not to acknowledge email, but it’s still not particularly courteous.
 Good communication skills require good time-effectiveness.
 We can’t let ourselves drown in digital chit-chat, but there is an art to doing it politely and efficiently.

 The reason I’ve elaborated the above is because it draws attention to how much careful thought and judgement can be required for the job at hand.